 Tatum Jackson’s commitment to service informs her client-first practice.

-Tatum pairs her extensive law school involvement with the litigation skills she gained as a Lightfoot summer associate to serve her clients.
+Tatum pairs her extensive law school involvement with the litigation skills she gained as a Lightfoot summer associate to serve her clients in a wide variety of civil issues.
 In addition to her numerous awards and leadership roles in law school, Tatum is a former college athlete who brings competitive focus to her day-to-day work.
+Her work as an associate involves anti-trust violations, internal investigations, fraud claims, and other complex litigation and white-collar matters.

 Graduating with honors from the University of Alabama School of Law, Tatum refined her technical skills as a participant on the John A. Campbell Moot Court Board and Judge Conrad Duberstein Bankruptcy Moot Court Team.
 Tatum’s service-based work ethic deepened as she continued her involvement across campus: she served as the Special Works Editor of the Alabama Law Review, a Law School Ambassador and Orientation Chair and was a member of the Civil Law Clinic.